Dengtiel/riseup-africa/README.md

 # Riseup Africa — Local Development README

-This repository contains a small prototype web application (frontend + Flask backend) used to manage opportunities and youth profiles.
+This repository contains a web application (frontend + Flask backend) used to manage opportunities and youth profiles.

 The instructions below are written for Windows (PowerShell) and assume you have Python 3.10+ installed.
 They show how to set up a virtual environment, install dependencies, run the dev server, and run the automated tests.